Read letters from Les and Cindy Morgan

 About Les and Cindy Morgan

-Since 2006 the Morgans have lived in Dhaka, a teeming metropolis of over 12 million people.
 “With more than 100,000 people per square mile,” they write, “the traffic, the crowds, and the filth can be overwhelming.
 Although living here is definitely a challenge, opportunities for service abound.
 Here we are blessed to be able to live out our passion—to embody the loving presence of Christ for those who suffer.”

 Les was born in New Orleans and raised in Shreveport, Louisiana.
 He earned his B.A. in biology from Colby College in Waterville, Maine, and his M.D. from the Louisiana State University School of Medicine in Shreveport.
-He later earned an M.T.S. in biblical studies at Harvard Divinity School in Cambridge, Massachusetts, and an M.P.H. in international health from the Johns Hopkins School of Public Health in Baltimore, Maryland.
+He later earned an M.T.S. in biblical studies at Harvard Divinity School in Cambridge, Massachusetts, and an M.P.H. in international health at the Johns Hopkins School of Public Health in Baltimore, Maryland.
 He is certified by the American Board of Internal Medicine.

 Cindy was born in Lake Charles, Louisiana, and grew up traveling throughout the southern United States and Europe with her Air Force family.
 She received her B.S. in zoology from Northwestern State University of Louisiana in Natchitoches, her M.D. from the Louisiana State University School of Medicine in Shreveport, and her M.P.H. in international health from the Johns Hopkins School of Public Health.
 More recently she earned a Certificate in Spiritual Formation at Columbia Theological Seminary in Decatur, Georgia, and a Diploma in the Art of Spiritual Direction at San Francisco Theological Seminary.
-She is certified by the American Board of Preventive Medicine and ordained to the office of elder in the PC(USA).
+She is certified by the American Board of Preventive Medicine and ordained to the office of ruling elder in the PC(USA).

 The Morgans are members of First Presbyterian Church in Shreveport, Louisiana.